kzu/NuGetReferences/README.md

 [![NuGet References at DevStore](https://raw.github.com/danielkzu/NuGetReferences/master/Images/DevStore.png "NuGet References at DevStore")](http://kzu.to/187bMy8 "NuGet References at DevStore")

+You can install a free version of this extension from the [Visual Studio gallery](http://visualstudiogallery.msdn.microsoft.com/e8d1fcad-5fa5-4353-ba9c-90f4b6a68154).
+The trial is fully functional, but reminds you to purchase on the DevStore every now and then (no nagging modal dialogs though!).
+Note that this version embeds the DevStore client extension so you can easily upgrade to the paid version if you like it, and also encourage adoption of the DevStore.

-Alternatively, you can get the source code and build it yourself.
+Alternatively, you can [get the source code](http://github.com/danielkzu/NuGetReferences) and build it yourself.
 You will need the Visual Studio SDK.